harvard-lil/perma-payments/README.md

 law firms and other entities that do not qualify for an unlimited free account.

+### Payment Providers

+Perma Payments supports multiple payment providers:

+- **Stripe**: Modern payment processing with Stripe Checkout.
+Supports automatic subscription management and programmatic cancellation.
+- **CyberSource REST**: CyberSource REST API with Flex Microform for embedded card entry.
+Supports programmatic subscription management.
+- **CyberSource Legacy**: CyberSource Secure Acceptance Web/Mobile (redirect-based).
+  Requires manual subscription management via the Business Center.

+The active provider is configured in `settings.CHECKOUT_PROVIDERS`.
+When processing a new subscription, Perma Payments probes providers in order until finding one with valid credentials.

+Probing multiple is particularly useful during a transition that disables one provider and enables another, so the new provider can be used as soon as it comes online.

 ### Subscribing

 Perma.cc admins can create registrars and, in the Perma.cc interface, indicate